versia-pub/server/README.md

 bun cli
 ```

+If you are running a production build, you will need to run `bun run dist/cli.js` or `./entrypoint.sh cli` instead.

 You can use the `help` command to see a list of available commands.
 These include creating users, deleting users and more.

 #### Scripting with the CLI